turingschool/backend-curriculum-site/module2/lessons/database_relationships_and_visualizations.md

 ### Many-to-Many Relationships

-In our recent Task Manager client meeting, our client also decided their users should be able to organize their tasks by marking them with labels.
-Based on our conversation, we've decided:
+Let's think about the relationship between books and authors.

   ```
-  Users should have tasks.
-Tasks should have labels.
+  A book can have many authors.
+An author can have many books.
   ```

-**Independent Practice** - Labels & Tasks
+**Independent Practice** - Books & Authors
-  Take a minute to consider what changes we would need to make to our database in order to support the features requested by our client.
+  Take a minute to consider how our database would need to look in order to support this feature.
 Add these to your diagram.

 Many-to-many is a little harder than one-to-many.

-Imagine if we wanted to also label all of our tasks that we've created.
-Labels can belong to many tasks, while at the same time, a task can have many labels.
-We can implement this relationship by using a **join table**.
+Since books can have multiple authors and an author could have many books, we can implement this relationship by using a **join table**.

 _**Note:** Join tables are just ordinary tables with a unique purpose._

-Let's diagram the tasks and labels relationship using the schema designer.
+Let's diagram the books and authors relationship using the schema designer.

 **Independent Practice** - Students and Courses